 Try this: Show appreciation secretly

 Think of how your skills can be used to help others or show appreciation.
-On The Uncanny Creativity Podcast I’ll often mention helpful tweets and thank them publically.
+On The Uncanny Creativity Podcast, I’ll often mention helpful tweets and thank them publically.
 With friends and coworkers, one of the most powerful things you can do is compliment them when they aren’t listening.
 “Oh wow, you worked with Samantha Roberts?
 She is an amazing writer!
-I worked with her on a project where she really did her homework and I learned a ton about Baltimore.”
+I worked with her on a project where she did her homework and I learned a ton about Baltimore.”

 Complimenting others when they may or may not hear tells the person you’re speaking with that you genuinely think about the people you meet.
 This also is a great way for you to feel like an appreciative person yourself.
 This also gives you a bit of conversation that you can share in future direct interactions.
 “Did I ever tell you how great that article is?
-I told John the other day that it really helped me understand.”
+I told John the other day that it helped me understand.”

-As I discussed in the practical tips article of this guide, there are many ways to be involved in your community and in the world including visiting art gallery receptions, volunteering, art organization events, and classes.
+As I discussed in the practical tips article of this guide, there are many ways to be involved in your community and the world including visiting art gallery receptions, volunteering, art organization events, and classes.
 If you’re attending events, then it often makes sense to invite others who might be interested.
 Make sure to invite them a few weeks ahead of time as they’re more likely to have less scheduled and will appreciate the notice Also be graceful if they decline.
 If you’ve given yourself a few weeks, you’ll still have time to invite someone else.
 If all else fails, go on your own as chances are you’ll see another loner who is interested.
 Great opportunity for at least a brief chat and maybe even a new contact.

 Depending on the event, you may just invite one friend or contact or a few.
-Personally, I’d tend to keep my invites small and specific.
+I’d tend to keep my invites small and specific.
 I want to be able to talk with someone and create an experience together.
 Inviting a huge group of people and not having time or effort to invest in them can be both draining for you and less personal for them.
 Everyone loves an invite!

 Try this: Follow up after the event

-Whether they were able to attend or not, follow up on the conversation and letting them know how it went.
+Whether they were able to attend or not, follow up on the conversation and let them know how it went.
 It’s another opportunity to discuss and have a mindful conversation.
-You might say “I can totally see why it wasn’t for you!
+You might say “I can see why it wasn’t for you!
 Though I did hear about this website which you might want to check out.”
-If they did attend, thanking them as described above, a bit of a recap and asking their opinion on key points is a good idea.
+If they did attend, thanking them as described above, a bit of a recap, and asking their opinion on key points is a good idea.
 Just be yourself, a friendly human with a soul.